drvinceknight/pfm/book/building-tools/05-modularisation/tutorial/main.md

 - Computes $t$.

-All of those tasks could be useful in their own right so we are going to break up that function in to three separate functions:
+All of those tasks could be useful in their own right so we are going to break up that function into three separate functions:

 ```{code-cell} ipython3
 def extract_Q(P):